When is the Fourier transform of an elementary function elementary?: Identities over and .

 (ii) The Fourier transform in the weak sense maps any of these distributions to a distribution of the same type on $W^*\oplus \C$ (up to a scalar).
 The action of the Fourier transform on the parameters $(q,p)$ is given by the following involution:

 The identity corresponding to $(-10,0)\to (-10,0)$ holds in the strong sense. \end{thm}

-{\bf Remark.} The fact that the identity corresponding to $(-10,0)\to (-10,0)$ holds in the strong sense is proved similarly to the case of usual monomials.
+\begin{rem} The fact that the identity corresponding to $(-10,0)\to (-10,0)$ holds in the strong sense is proved similarly to the case of usual monomials. \end{rem}

-{\bf Remark.} Note that the integral identities other than $(-10,0)\to (-10,0)$ cannot be understood in the strong sense, because the distributions we considered have poles on the divisor $f(x)=0$ and therefore are not well-defined without a regularization.
+\begin{rem} Note that the integral identities other than $(-10,0)\to (-10,0)$ cannot be understood in the strong sense, because the distributions we considered have poles on the divisor $f(x)=0$ and therefore are not well defined without a regularization.
 So to replace the identities we considered by identities in the strong sense one would first need to regularize one or both sides.
-We leave this beyond the scope of this paper.
+We leave this beyond the scope of this paper. \end{rem}